SR6688/SR6688.github.io/_pages/about.md

 Course 1: R language Programming and Financial Data Analysis.

-  Group Presentation topic: Robustness in Empirical Analysis - Based on machine learning methods
+  Group Presentation topic: Robustness in Empirical Analysis - Based on Machine Learning

   This is the report presented by our team [Presentation](../files/Presentation.pdf).